Unitary Complexity and the Uhlmann Transformation Problem: Introduction

 Just like there is a zoo of traditional complexity classes~\cite{Zoo}, we expect that many unitary complexity classes can also be meaningfully defined and explored.
 In this paper we focus on the ones that turn out to be tightly related to the Uhlmann Transformation Problem.
 We discuss these relationships next.

-\begin{remark} For simplicity's sake, in the introduction we present informal statements of our results that gloss over some technical details that would otherwise complicate the result statement.
-For example, we do not distinguish between unitary synthesis problems and distributional versions of them, nor do we distinguish between uniform and non-uniform unitary complexity classes.
+\begin{remark} For simplicity, in the introduction we present informal statements of our results that gloss over some technical details that would otherwise complicate the result statement.
+For example, we do not distinguish between unitary synthesis problems and distributional versions of them.
 After each informal result statement we point the reader to where the formal result is stated and proved. \end{remark}